 With thanks to Paul Vaughan from FIRA for contributing his expertise to this article.

 Furniture fire safety training

 We're more than happy to answer any questions you have on the information above.
-We know that learning all the fire regulations and furniture ignitability requirements can take some time and it's important to get it right.
-It's often easier to digest this kind of technical information in person with an expert instructor.
-We offer design practices free CPD training on health and saftey topics such as fire retardents and furniture testing.
+We know that fire regulations and furniture ignitability requirements will vary from project to project and it's important to get it right.
+We also offer design practices free CPD training on health and safety topics such as fire retardants and furniture testing.
 Learn more here.